Bring some “normal” into your life!

-Interim Business Department Chair, Chair of the Economics Department, Associate Professor of Economics, Director of Online Education
+Academic Advisor for AMU JumpStart Dual Enrollment Program; Chair of the Economics Department; Associate Professor of Economics; Director of Online Education

 All courses in the JumpStart program are 4 credit hours at $750 per class.
 The price is the same for both online and on-campus students.

 - JumpStart students must be at least 16 years of age or older or a junior in high school (or homeschool) to participate.